tranquility-one/tranquility.one/content/_index.md

 We use plugins to enhance the community aspects of the game, prevent griefing, and remove some minor annoyances from the vanilla experience.
 Our server uses the following plugins and data packs:

-- [AFK Display](https://vanillatweaks.net/picker/datapacks/): turns player names gray when they are afk
+- [AFK Display](https://vanillatweaks.net/picker/datapacks/): turns player names gray when they are idle
 - [Coordinates HUD](https://vanillatweaks.net/picker/datapacks/): shows the player their coordinates and the current time
 - [Customizable Armor Stands](https://vanillatweaks.net/picker/datapacks/): allows positioning of armor stands
 - [DiscordSRV](https://www.spigotmc.org/resources/discordsrv.18494/): join us in the [Discord](https://tranquility.one/discord)!